 8. MDMA The accuracy of the MDMA test was evaluated in comparison to GC/MS at a cut-off of 500 ng/ml of (+) methylenedioxymethamphetamine.
 Eighty (80) urine specimens with GC/MS confirmed MDMA concentration were evaluated in this study.
+The results are summarised and presented below Positive % agreement: 96, Negative % agreement: 95

 9. Methadone The accuracy of the methadone test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 300 ng/ml of methadone.
-Three hundred and forty four (344) urine specimens which composed of one hundred and eighty seven (187) in that one positive samples and one hundred and fifty seven (157) negative samples were evaluated in this study.
-The results are summarised as below.
+Three hundred and forty four (344) urine specimens which composed of one hundred and eighty seven (187) methadone positive samples and one hundred and fifty seven (157) negative samples were evaluated in this study.
+The results are summarised as below: